Leroy F. Aarons: LGBT activism

-Music and opera

-Aarons had a love of music and often invited colleagues and friends to his home in California for sing-along parties.
+Aarons, joined the faculty of the University of Southern California in 1999.
+While teaching there, he also successfully persuaded the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC) to add sexual orientation content in its curriculum diversity standard.
+In 1999, as a visiting professor of journalism at the USC Annenberg School for Communication, he founded and directed its Sexual Orientation Issues in the News program.

+In fall 2003, Aarons, Dane S. Claussen, David L. Adams, Amy Falkner, Rhonda Gibson, and others relaunched the then-GLBT Interest Group of the Association for Education in Journalism and Mass Communication (AEJMC).
+Aarons asked Claussen to serve as the first Head, but he could not because he already was to be 2003-4 Head of AEJMC's Mass Communication & Society Division.
+David Adams and Sue Lafky served as the first Co-Heads, with Claussen as Vice-Head/Program Chair and Aarons as Secretary.

+The AEJMC LGBTQ Interest Group's Teaching Committee also awards, generally every two years, its Leroy F. Aarons Award for lifetime contributions to teaching and/or research related to the LGBTQ communities.
+On its 15th anniversary in 2006, NLGJA established the annual Leroy F. Aarons Scholarship Award for a lesbian, gay, bisexual or transgender student pursuing a journalism career.
+CNN provided an inaugural gift of $100,000 to fund the scholarship.

+Opera

 In the last decade of his career, Aarons turned to opera, writing the libretto for Monticello.
-Composed by Glenn Paxton, Monticello portrays the love affair between Thomas Jefferson and Sally Hemings.
-L. A. Theatre Works produced the original work in 2000.
+Composed by Glenn Paxton, Monticello portrays the relationship between Thomas Jefferson and Sally Hemings.
+L.A.
+Theatre Works produced the original work in 2000.

-After the attacks of Sep 11, 2001, Aarons wrote the libretto for Sara's Diary, 9/11, an opera composed by his collaborator on Monticello, Glenn Paxton.
-A song cycle, this work is a fictional account of a pregnant woman, who, after her husband dies in the tragedy, experiences deeply mixed emotions.
-It premiered at the Spreckels Performing Arts Center on Sep 8, 2003 in commemoration of the unprecedented attacks.
+After the September 11 attacks, Aarons wrote the libretto for Sara's Diary, 9/11, a song cycle also composed by Glenn Paxton.
+It is a fictional account of a pregnant woman, who, after her husband dies in the attacks, experiences deeply mixed emotions.
+It premiered at the Spreckels Performing Arts Center on September 8, 2003.

 Prayers for Bobby

 In 1989 Aarons read a newspaper article about the suicide of a young gay man, Bobby Griffith, and its effects on his mother.
 After he left daily journalism in 1991, he researched the story in depth.
 The result was his first book, published by HarperCollins in 1995, Prayers for Bobby: A Mother's Coming to Terms with the Suicide of Her Gay Son.

-Prayers for Bobby premiered on January 24, 2009, as a Lifetime TV film starring Sigourney Weaver in her first made-for-television film.
+The Lifetime television film Prayers for Bobby premiered on January 24, 2009, starring Sigourney Weaver in her first made-for-television film.